fortythreesam/FourthYearProject/report/report.md

 ### 1.3 Project Overview

 Initially, the project takes in an image and applies a layer of additive white Gaussian noise to it.
 It then generates a mask covering the noisy images weak texture patches.
 The evolutionary algorithm creates a population of individuals which represent the filters to apply to the weak/rich texture patches.
 From here, the selected filter for each texture type is applied over a copy of the whole image and it uses the mask to take/remove the weak texture patch.
-The remaining patches in each denoised image are combined to give us the complete denoised image.
+The remaining patches in each denoised image are combined to give the complete denoised image.
 It then measures the effectiveness of the filter by calculating one of the above metrics, RMSE for example.
 After enough generations of individuals are tested, it then tests the individual on a different image with a similar level of estimated noise.

 ### 1.4 Achievements

+The student achieves the goal of beating other standard methods metrics in the denoising proccess although the reilst vary greatly.
+While the results are better in general for the RMSE, PSNR, and IQI, the students method of denoising falls short of performing better then just using a single filter in regards to the SSIM.
+This is true for medium to high noise levels which cause major visual problems with in an image.
+The method in this project performs the best in nine out of ten test cases when evaluated on images of low noise levels (although still visually noticeable).

 $$\pagebreak$$